Aurornis 4 months ago

 [1]: https://bsky.app/profile/bluemigrate.com/post/3lc3r4fqen62l

-• mayneack a day ago
+• mayneack 4 months ago

 I think the reason it works that way is because they want strong guarantees for the future portability of your skeets.
 It's sort of a correction for Mastodon's reliance on server admins' goodwill.

-• BolexNOLA a day ago
+• BolexNOLA 4 months ago

 >skeets